 The Ugly Truth About Baby Registries

 Take heart.
 It’s alright.
 You’re going through a lot, so cut yourself some slack.
-Here are some tips to help you manage that frustration.
+Let’s talk about how to deal with the baby registry conundrum.

 #1: Set Realistic Expectations